Branle: The suite of branles

 There were several well-established branle suites of up to ten dances; the Branles de Champagne, the Branles de Camp, the Branles de Hainaut and the Branles d'Avignon.
 Arbeau named these suites branles coupés, which literally means "cut" or "intersected" branles but is usually translated as "mixed branles".
 Antonius de Arena mentions mixed branles (branlos decopatos) in his macaronic treatise Ad suos compagnones.

-By 1623 such suites had been standardized into a set of six dances: premier bransle, bransle gay, bransle de Poictou (also called branle à mener), bransle double de Poictou, cinquiesme bransle (by 1636 named branle de Montirandé), and a concluding gavotte.
+By 1623 such suites had been standardized into a set of six dances: premier branle, branle gay, branle de Poictou (also called branle à mener), branle double de Poictou, cinquiesme branle (by 1636 named branle de Montirandé), and a concluding gavotte.
 A variant is found in the Tablature de mandore (Paris, 1629) by François, Sieur de Chancy.
 A suite of seven dances collectively titled Branles de Boccan begins with a branle du Baucane, composed by the dancing master and violinist Jacques Cordier, known as "Bocan", followed by a second, untitled branle then the branle gay, branle de Poictu, branle double de Poictu, branle de Montirandé and la gavotte.